When learning how to de-winterize your RV, it’s important to have a good RV checklist.

 **Only add water to lead-acid batteries after fully charged.**

-Be very careful if removing any batteries to ensure the positive and negative wiring is clearly marked.
+When your de-winterize your RV Be very careful if removing any batteries to ensure the positive and negative wiring is clearly marked.
 Always replace multiple battery packs together.
 Never add a new battery to an old one.

 De Winterizing Your RV Fresh Water System